lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-computing-a-bitcoin-address-part-3-base58check-encoding.md

 viewed as a Bitcoin address.
 But when we converted to base-10, the leading zeros got dropped since they don't matter for numbers.

-To complete the base-58 conversion, following the Bitcoin reference code, we count the number of leading zeros in the hex string and add one leading '1' character to the base-58 address for each leading zero *byte* in the hex string, ie, we add one leading base-58 '1' per two
+To fix the base-58 conversion, following the Bitcoin reference code, we count the number of leading zeros in the hex string and add one leading '1' character to the base-58 address for each leading zero *byte* in the hex string, ie, we add one leading base-58 '1' per two